gems-uff/db-mining/README.md

 # Spreadsheets description

 There are two sets of spreadsheets.
 The first one is related to the selection of projects for our corpus.
 The second one is related to our search for related work.
-They are described below, and can be found in the `resources` folder.
+They are described below and can be found in the `resources` folder.

 ## Project Corpus